 Remove Quietly

-If it escalates, take them to a quieter spot β a hallway, outside.
+Take them to a quieter spot — a hallway, outside.
 No drama, no rush.

 Don't Give In

-Similarly, avoid labelling your child as "naughty" or "a tantrum thrower."
-Labels stick β children tend to live up to the stories we tell about them.
+Avoid labelling your child as "naughty" or "a tantrum thrower."
+Labels stick.
 Instead: "You had a really hard moment today.
 Tomorrow is a new chance."

 Taking Care of You

 You can't model regulation if you're completely depleted.
-Self-care for parents of toddlers doesn't have to mean spa days β it can be ten minutes of silence after bedtime, a walk with the pram, one honest conversation with a friend who gets it.
+Self-care doesn't have to mean spa days — it can be ten minutes of silence after bedtime, a walk with the pram, one honest conversation with a friend who gets it.